Gunter Sachs

-Fritz Gunter Sachs (14 November 1932 – 7 May 2011, also Gunter Sachs von Opel) was a German photographer, author, industrialist, and latterly head of an institute that researched claims of astrology.
-As a young man he became a sportsman, then gained international fame as a documentary film-maker, documentary photographer, and third husband of Brigitte Bardot.
+Fritz Gunter Sachs colloquially Gunter Sachs (14 November 1932 – 7 May 2011) also Gunter Sachs von Opel was a German-born Swiss industrial heir, socialite, art collector, photographer and author.

+He was primarily known for his jet set lifestyle in St. Moritz and St. Tropez and then gained international fame as a documentary film-maker, documentary photographer, and as third husband of Brigitte Bardot.

-Early life
+Early life and education

-Sachs was born in southern Germany.
+Sachs was born 14 November 1932 at Mainberg Castle near Schweinfurt, Weimar Republic (presently Germany), the younger of two sons, to Willy Sachs, an industrialist and sole owner of Fichtel & Sachs, an automotive parts manufacturer, and Elinor Sachs (née von Opel; 1908–2001).
+He had an older brother, Ernst Wilhelm Sachs (1929–1977), who died in an avalanche.
+Through an affair of his father he has a younger half-brother, Peter Sachs (né Hirnböck; born 1950).

 His mother was Eleanor, the daughter of Wilhelm von Opel, co-founder of the automaker Opel; his father was Willy Sachs, sole owner of Fichtel & Sachs, a leading manufacturer of ball bearings in Schweinfurt and one of Germany's biggest automobile suppliers.
 Willy was friendly with Hermann Göring and Heinrich Himmler and arrested by the American military after the war but finally declared a follower and released.
 Gunter Sachs commented on his father's past in several publications.
 Willy committed suicide in 1958 by shooting himself.
-Sachs' brother, Ernst Wilhelm, died in an avalanche in 1977.

-Sachs is said to have been educated at Institut auf dem Rosenberg in St Gallen, Switzerland.
+Sachs is said to have been educated at Institut auf dem Rosenberg in St.Gallen, Switzerland.
 He later studied maths and economics.